 - We understand that there are occasions where children may arrive late for school.
 Any pupil arriving late should enter the school through the main entrance. - If any parent is delayed at the end of the day their child/children will be asked to wait in the main school entrance where parents can collect them.

 Visitors

 In the interests of security for all of the children only pupils are permitted to enter the school through the pupil entrances.
-All parents/visitors should enter the school through the main entrance located in the front of the school opposite the swimming pool.
+All parents/visitors should enter the school through the main entrance.

 School uniform